galaxy001/gfwtools/Help.md

 This iOS version is for **non-jailbroken devices**.
 It has two features.

-1. As a web browser
+1. A web browser with all the traffic going through a Shadowsocks proxy
-2. As a global PAC proxy, with some limitations
+2. A background global proxy, with some restrictions

 Requirements
 -------------